ingbrzy/MA-XML-8.0-TURKISH/README.md

 * Daily updates are made.
 * All Xiaomi models added
 * Spelling errors corrected
-* Min Pad language translation added
+* MiPAD language translation added
 * Some of the problems have been fixed
+* Mi Band, All of Xiaomi phone etc...

 ## Changes will be added